Española, New Mexico: Geography

 According to the United States Census Bureau, the city has a total area of 21.9 km2, with 21.7 km2 land and 0.2 km2 water, for a total of 0.83%.

 Española lies at an elevation of around 5595 ft with much variance.
 It is in a valley nestled between the Jemez and Sangre de Cristo mountain ranges, and the meeting point of three rivers, the Rio Grande, the Rio Chama, and the Rio Santa Cruz.

 Climate

 Española has a borderline cool semi-arid climate (Köppen BSk)/cool desert climate (BWk).
-The main Española weather station is hotter and drier than nearby cities due to relatively lower altitude, lying over 1300 ft lower than Taos or county seat Tierra Amarilla.
+The main Española weather station is hotter and drier than nearby cities due to its relatively lower altitude, lying over 1300 ft lower than Taos or county seat Tierra Amarilla.

 July is the hottest month, with an average high of 91 °F. The highest recorded temperature was 107 °F in 2003.
 The average coolest month is January at 45 °F. The lowest recorded temperature was -38 °F in 1971.
 The maximum average precipitation occurs in August with an average of 1.90 in.